Did you know that building an email list is an important step towards your success?

-First, what I learned recently about managing my time and getting things done is the importance of planning my activities.
+First, what I recently learned about managing my time and getting things done is the importance of planning my activities.

 You may be planning your activities, but just like me, you’re probably not always sticking with the plan.

-So my advice, before getting started, is to block time on your calendar for each of these activities.
+So, my advice before getting started is to block time on your calendar for each of these activities.

 Now, let’s see what you can do to increase your email conversion rates.